ndbroadbent/ndbroadbent.github.com/_posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 ## Anything else?

-I mentioned there was a 'community driven collection of useful SCM functions'.
-Well...
-The 'community' hasn't quite started yet.

 If you have any awesome SCM scripts lurking in your `.bashrc` or `.zshrc`, please feel free to send me a pull request.